GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 The main thing to keep in mind is that unlike web styling, and even React Native styling where View’s perform all layout, layout is determined by a combination of the type of Widget you choose and its layout & styling properties.
 In Flutter, everything is a widget even the ones required to layout the underlying widgets.

-For example, the [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) or [Row](https://docs.flutter.io/flutter/widgets/Row-class.html) takes an array of children and not any styling properties (only layout properties such as `CrossAxisAlignment` and `direction` among others), while [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) takes a combination of layout and styling properties.
-You could use a [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html) widget to center the child widget tree.
+For example, the [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) or [Row](https://docs.flutter.io/flutter/widgets/Row-class.html) takes an array of children and not styling properties (only layout properties such as `CrossAxisAlignment` and `direction` among others), while [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) takes a combination of layout and styling properties.
+You can use a [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html) widget to center the child widget tree.

 ```
 // Flutter